Anoncoin/anoncoin-website/old_articles/Commitment_scheme.md

 permalink: /Commitment_scheme/
 ---

 A **commitment scheme** allows one to commit to a chosen value while keeping it hidden to others, with the ability to reveal the committed value later.
 Commitment schemes are designed so that a party cannot change the value after they have committed to it: that is, commitment schemes are binding.
-In [Zerocoin](/Zerocoin "wikilink"), commitment schemes are used to bind a serial number to a zerocoin.
+In Zerocoin commitment schemes are used to bind a serial number to a zerocoin.

 Zerocoin coin commitments
 -------------------------